Non-closed scalar charge in four-dimensional Einstein-scalar-Gauss-Bonnet black hole thermodynamics: Introduction

-For generic couplings in EsGB theories, the scalar sector does not have a shift symmetry.
-Although one might attempt to enforce the closedness of the scalar charge by treating $f(\phi)\mathcal{G}$ as an effective potential, this is not appropriate since $f(\phi)\mathcal{G}$ is a curvature coupling rather than a function of $\phi$ alone.
+For generic couplings in EsGB theories, the scalar sector does not possess a shift symmetry.
+One might attempt to enforce the closedness of the scalar charge by requiring the Lie derivative of the coupling term $f(\phi)\mathcal{G}$ along the horizon generator to vanish.
+However, in stationary configurations this requirement imposes no additional constraint.
+The non-closedness of the $2$--form scalar charge arises because $f(\phi)$ couples directly to the Gauss–Bonnet term, rather than playing the role of a conventional scalar potential.
 Throughout this work, we keep $f(\phi)$ arbitrary and deal with the scalar contribution in the $2$--form scalar charge (obtained after the contraction of the scalar equation of motion with $k$) expressing it as an exact differential form plus a bulk remainder $\mathcal{W}_k$.
 This decomposition reveals a covariant $3$--form $\mathcal{W}_k$ that quantifies the obstruction to the closedness of the scalar charge $2$--form.
-We refer to this general object as the non-closed-form scalar charge.
+We refer to the full decomposition as the non-closed-form scalar charge.

+Although for generic couplings the $2$–form scalar charge is not closed on-shell, one can still formulate no-hair statements by requiring the convergence of the corresponding surface and bulk integrals at spatial infinity.
 In the particular case of shift symmetry the obstruction term vanishes.
-Otherwise, the scalar charge ceases to be purely topological and can be interpreted using the framework of the spontaneous scalarization mechanism, as we will show.
-Although for generic couplings the $2$–form scalar charge is not closed on-shell, one can still formulate no-hair statements by requiring the convergence of the corresponding surface and bulk integrals at spatial infinity.

-In addition, our framework naturally connects to the phenomenon of spontaneous scalarization.
-This occurs when black hole solutions with nontrivial scalar profiles emerge dynamically, even in the absence of external sources, and arises when the scalar-free solution becomes unstable under small scalar perturbations triggering the growth of a nontrivial scalar configuration.
+Otherwise, the scalar charge ceases to be purely topological and can be interpreted using the framework of the spontaneous scalarization mechanism \cite{Doneva:2022ewd}, as we will show.
+This phenomenon occurs when black hole solutions with nontrivial scalar profiles emerge dynamically, even in the absence of external sources.
+Indeed, it arises when a constant scalar solution becomes unstable under small scalar perturbations triggering the growth of a nontrivial scalar configuration.
 Spontaneous scalarization provides a mechanism for generating scalar hair without violating no-hair theorems, relying instead on a dynamical instability of the trivial scalar configuration.
-The process leads to genuinely non-perturbative black hole solutions and offers a framework for probing deviations from general relativity in the strong-field regime, potentially observable in gravitational wave signals.
+The process leads to genuinely non-perturbative black hole solutions and offers a framework for probing deviations from general relativity in the strong-field regime, potentially observable in gravitational wave signals \cite{Takeda:2023wqn}.